isomerpages/govtech-stp/_rgl-germany/00c-rgl-faq.md

 <sup>5</sup>According to definition on the website of the German Federal Ministry of Health, a risk area is any country or region outside of Germany for which, at the time of entry into Germany, an increased risk of infection with COVID-19 exists.

+<sup>6</sup>According to definition on the website of the German Federal Ministry of Health, a risk area is any country or region outside of Germany for which, at the time of entry into Germany, an increased risk of infection with COVID-19 exists.

+<sup>7</sup>According to definition on the website of the German Federal Ministry of Health, a risk area is any country or region outside of Germany for which, at the time of entry into Germany, an increased risk of infection with COVID-19 exists.